What is Prospero?

 Prospero is the most recent manifestation to emerge from the research and development work that has occupied much of my adult life.

 Since the 1970s, I’ve been on a quest to find ever-better ways of bringing forth new creations that generate the greatest amount of value for the greatest number of beneficiaries.

 The quest has involved extensive study, concentrated thought, concept development, experimentation and real-world application in my professional work, which for 30 years has been providing innovation and change consultancy services to a large roster of clients including Royal Dutch Shell, Diageo, Dogs Trust, European Commission, Findhorn Foundation, McCain Foods and PricewaterhouseCoopers.

 Read about Creative problem solving | Synectics | Co-creation | Design thinking | Agileopen innovation, which was being practised in Royal Dutch Shell several years before the publication of Henry Chesbrough’s bestseller, Open Innovation: The New Imperative for Creating and Profiting from Technology.

 I originated the term now-to-new during that era to represent a shift from the present situation (Now) to what’s needed instead (New) with the aim of generating maximum value.
-The central model I developed, featured and eventually discarded is pictured below.
+The now-to-new model I developed in the early 1990s and used throughout that decade is pictured below

 I ditched the ‘circle line’ model for three reasons.
 First, the diverge-then-converge process at stages 3 and 4 tends to produce mediocre, derivative ideas.
 Second, the systemic nature of the approach, with its nested and iterative now-to-new sequences, was hard for people to grasp.
 And third, the process of conceiving ideas and bringing them to fruition does not happen in stages, no matter how much we might pretend otherwise.